1.800.557.2841

 What is the visiting etiquette in Italy?

 Italians tend to be relaxed and warm visiting with acquaintances, friends, and family.
-When meeting someone new, it is appropriate to greet them with buongiorno or buonasera, firm handshake, eye contact, and a smile.
+When meeting someone new, it is appropriate to greet them with buongiorno or buonasera, a firm handshake, eye contact, and a smile.
 The gesture of a kiss on each cheek, or hugs are commonplace for friends and family.
 Use of the versatile word ciao, which can mean both hello and goodbye, is a common greeting between friends.

 If invited to someone’s home, it is customary to bring a small gift, such as flowers or chocolates.
 Pay attention to your attire, as it is a sign of respect for your host to dress neatly.
 No hats indoors, and save the casual beach clothing for the sea!
-A home cooked Italian meal is often times a lengthy affair, with lively conversation and slow eating.
+A home-cooked Italian meal is oftentimes a lengthy affair, with lively conversation and slow eating.
 It's common for the meal to start with everyone declaring buon appetito, loosely meaning to enjoy your meal.
-Express appreciation for your host's culinary skills, Italians often enjoy talking about food and their cooking.
+Express appreciation for your host's culinary skills; Italians often enjoy talking about food and their cooking.

 What is Italy best known for?

 Italy is home to fashion empires, and remarkable footwear and accessory manufacturers who continue to don Made in Italy labels, synonymous with quality.
 It is unlikely you will find an Italian donning sweats to go to the grocery store; fashion is important.
-Even outside of the fashion centres of Milan and Rome, Italians take time to dress as a way of personal artistic expression.
+Even outside the fashion centres of Milan and Rome, Italians take time to dress as a way of personal artistic expression.
 There is a level of care and composure in knowing what to wear, and how to style it that is inherently Italian.
-It is no wonder the likes of Enzo Ferrari and Gianna Versace were born of this country where Leonardo da Vinci and Botticelli had crafted their creative genius centuries before.
+It is no wonder the likes of Enzo Ferrari and Gianna Versace were born in this country, where Leonardo da Vinci and Botticelli had crafted their creative genius centuries before.

 What are some Italian traditions?